mechanical-turk/cobalt-base/README.md

 `cobalt-base` is a tool for creating cli scaffolding tools.
 (It's a tool that creates tools - so meta)

-Import `cobalt-base` into your project, and with a few really easy steps, start coding your own scaffolding tool.

-Step 1: Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.

-Step 2: Start Coding!
+Cobalt handles:
+- Generating files: `... generate something somename`
+- Deleting files: `... remove something somename`
+- Overwriting: If the command you run might overwrite a file, cobalt asks if you're sure.
+- Commandline option parsing

+# Tutorial

-Note: For the sake of brevity, this tutorial will have long commands such as `node projectName/index.js generate something`, shortened to `... generate something`
+Note: For the sake of brevity, this tutorial has the following command `node projectName/index.js generate something`, shortened to `... generate something`

+Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.

 You don't need to worry about the cli.
 You don't need to worry about tying things together either.
 Everything is done for you in the background.
 You just need to place your files carefully, because that's how cobalt understands how you want things to be tied.